 The effects of too much or too little iron are readily treatable, especially if detected early, making pathology tests important in this condition.

 As part of the Thyroid Function Test, this blood test is performed to screen, diagnose and monitor treatment for thyroid disorders such as hypothyroidism (not enough thyroid hormone) or hyperthyroidism (too much thyroid hormone).
 These disorders can occur spontaneously or as a result of tumors, pregnancy, infections and sometimes medications.

 The test measures the amount of thyroid-stimulating hormone (TSH) in your blood.
 TSH is produced by the pituitary gland and acts as a ‘messenger’, telling the thyroid gland to start making hormones.
 In patients with a thyroid or pituitary disease, the messaging system gets unbalanced.

 Thyroid hormones regulate a range of vital bodily functions including breathing, heart rate and body weight, temperature and general energy levels, so it is essential that they are produced at the correct levels.

 A urinalysis is a test performed on a sample of urine to look for some metabolic disorders (such as diabetes) and kidney disorders.
 A patient may be referred for urinalysis by their doctor in a range of scenarios.
-Common tests as part of urinalysis include testing for urine protein, for example during pregnancy, red cells for example with kidney disease, and also markers of infections of the urinary tract.
+Common tests as part of urinalysis include testing for urine protein, for example during pregnancy test, red cells for example with kidney disease, and also markers of infections of the urinary tract.